tobek/laminae/notes.md

         - 17. When all agree, so does the Devil.
         - 148. Billions of years, the dust hasn't settled.
 Water's still seeking its own level.
     - VECTORS 3.0: EVEN MORE APHORISMS AND TEN-SECOND ESSAYS
         - 8. When it gets ahead of itself, the wave breaks.
+(CGC?)
         - 25. The knife likes to think of itself as a mirror.
         - 21. Nothing important comes with instructions.
 (NGC?)
-        - 62. The fire doesn’t know where all that smoke came from.
-        - 70. For Sisyphus the trouble of pushing the rock uphill was worth it for the thrill of watching it smash everything on the way down.
         - 84. Of course I’m an escapist.
 I’m trying to get somewhere real.
         - 107. A feather lands on the pond and a dozen goldfish come to poke at it.
 We are whoever rises into our eyes to have a look.
-(NGC?)
+(NGC?
+CGC?)
         - 108. Those so thorough you cannot in mercy ask them to do anything.
 Those so empathetic it is cruel to tell them a trouble.
         - 111. Don’t touch, don’t stare.
 But no one minds how hard you listen.
         - 122. Our resolutions for self-control are like our wars for peace.
 (NGC?)
         - 128. ...It won’t take forever, nothing takes forever, but so many things take longer than we have.
 (NNP?
 CGD?)
         - 140. When you think in words, are you sure it’s your own voice you hear?
+(NGP)
         - 170. Closing a door very gently, you pull with one hand, push with the other.
 (NGP, CGD, NNC)
 - used
+    + "I am circling around God, around the ancient tower, and I have been circling for a thousand years, and I still don't know if I am a falcon, or a storm, or a great song." rilke
     + "Many say: I wanted to learn, but here I have found only madness.
 Yet, should they seek deep wisdom elsewhere, they may not find it."
 Teachings of Nasrudin, 'The Utter Idiot', Ablahi Mutlaq
     + "Only children and the stupid seek both cause and effect in the same story" - Nasrudin, as related by Idries Shah
     + "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
 You must think that something is happening with you, that life has not forgotten you, that it holds you in its hand; it will not let you fall.
 Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
 For after all, you do not know what work these conditions are doing inside you." - rilke